Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/PROTOTYPE.md

 - Start and End screen, and replay screen
 - High Score
 - Choose your avatar
 - Stacking of point values per ghosts/different fruits
+- differnet speeds for vulnerable and regular mode for ghosts

 # Project Design